-highly anticipated debut books to new releases from your favorite authors.
-Don’t worry if you didn't read much last year, because 2021 has enough great reading material to get you back into the swing of things.
+talented newcomers’ debut books to new novels from your favorite authors.
+Don’t worry if the chaos of 2020 disrupted your usual readerly habits, because 2021 has enough great reading material to get you back into the swing of things.

 For readers who want to make the most of their precious reading time, we recommend the following memorable reads.
-These are the best books of 2021 so far:
+Here, the best books of 2021.

 We only include products that have been independently selected by Bustle's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.
-1 Jan.
+1 One of the Good Ones Jan.
 5

 When Kezi, an 18-year-old activist and influencer, dies in police custody, her younger sister, Happi, takes up Kezi's copy of the

 Green Book to plan a road trip in her honor.
-Joined by her older sister, her ex-BFF, and Kezi's girlfriend, Happi sets out across Route 66 to learn more about Black history, but finds more than a few closet-skeletons in the process.
-2 Jan.
+Joined by her older sister, her ex-BFF, and Kezi's girlfriend, Happi sets out across Route 66 to learn more about Black history, but unearths more than a few skeletons in the process.
+2 Detransition, Baby Jan.
 12

 The book everyone is talking about in 2021,

-Detransition, Baby centers on three people on the cusp of major personal changes.
-Things haven't been the same for Reese since her partner detransitioned and left.
-Now going by Ames, he comes back to his old flame to ask a favor.
+follows three people on the cusp of major personal changes.
+Things haven't been the same for Reese since her partner, Ames, detransitioned and left.
+Now, he’s come back to his old flame to ask for a favor.
 Ames’ new girlfriend — who also happens to be his boss — is pregnant with their first child, and he wants Reese to step in as the baby's third parent... so that he won't have to be a father.
-3 Jan.
+Detransition, Baby 3 Troubled: The Failed Promise of America's Behavioral Treatment Programs Jan.
 12

 Journalist Kenneth Rosen drew on personal experiences to write this investigative work of nonfiction.

 Troubled exposes the cycles of abuse and manipulation deployed at wilderness camps to reform "troubled teens," many of whom are living with mental illness.
-4 Jan.
+4 Last Night at the Telegraph Club Jan.
 19

 Set in San Francisco's Chinatown during the Red Scare, Malinda Lo's